Empower Your Practice

 Journal for Practice Managers

-Switching to Online Speech and Language Therapy
+Guide to Speech and Language Therapy Online

 Parents' fears are fair.
 But online classes have undeniable advantages.
 Let's look at all the pros and cons to share them with your potential clients.
 This will make it easier for them to choose an appropriate therapy session format.